Install and set up Git

 Git is a DVCS that transfers code between your local system and Bitbucket Cloud.
-Follow the instructions on this page to install and set up Git.
+Check out the videos or follow the instructions on this page to install and set up Git.

 Step 1.
 Install Git